wp-plugins/visual-form-builder/readme.txt

 If you find that emails are not being sent, you should first confirm that you have completed all of the details in the `Form Settings > Email section`.
 Next, be sure to set the Reply-To option to an email that exists on the same domain as your WordPress site.

+**Set the Sender email to an email that exists on the domain**

+In addition to the Reply-To header, some hosts require that the Sender header is also set to an email that exists on the domain.
+By default, the Sender email is automatically set to either your admin email if the domain matches.
+If it does not match, then a local email address is created (wordpress@yoursitename.com).

+To change this behavior to use an email that exists on the domain, you will need to set the Sender Mail Header option on the `Visual Form Builder > Settings` page.

 **Possible mod_security conflict**

 Some servers are overzealous in their restrictions on the $_POST object and will block anything with certain keywords.
 Check your server logs and look for any 403 Forbidden or 500 Internal Server errors.
 If you notice these errors when submitting a form, contact your host and find out if there are any restrictions.